 For half the population, Digital Infrastructure is still a dream.
-Internet has not yet been able to spread its wings fully in every crevice and corner of this massive country.
-Students in villages do not have access to laptops or computers let alone to high speed internet.
-If Ecommerce should permeate every city, town, and village in India, first arrangements must be made to set up Digital infrastructure in a way that its accessible to the rural population of India.
+The Internet has not yet been able to spread its wings fully in every crevice and corner of this massive country.
+Students in villages do not have access to laptops or computers let alone high-speed internet.
+If E-commerce should permeate every city, town, and village in India, first arrangements must be made to set up Digital infrastructure in a way that its accessible to the rural population of India.

 Low Cyber Regulation:

-Tax is another big challenge to Ecommerce in India.
-Credit payments and virtual currency are not very popular in India and does not come within the premise of the Indian Tax administration.
+Tax is another big challenge to E-commerce in India.
+Credit payments and virtual currency are not very popular in India and do not come within the premise of the Indian Tax administration.
 The war between tax evasion regulation in India and the Ecommerce demand is very real.
-The government is sceptical about whether digital transactions in India must be taxed so until this is sorted, Ecommerce cannot flourish in its entirety.
+The government is skeptical about whether digital transactions in India must be taxed so until this is sorted, Ecommerce cannot flourish in its entirety.